aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### Step 2.
 Upload LSF Software Packages

-1. Upload the two LSF trial software packages to an S3 bucket in your account.
+1. Upload the two LSF software packages and LSF entitlement file to an S3 bucket in your account.
-1. Set the permission on these two objects (not the bucket) to public read.
-The CloudFormation scripts will download these software packages from your S3 bucket.
+1. Set the permission on these three objects (not the bucket) to public read.
+The CloudFormation scripts will download these objects from your S3 bucket.
-1. Verify the packages are public by downloading them from your web browser using the **Object URL**.
+1. Verify the objects are public by downloading them from your web browser using the **Object URL**.

 ### Step 3.
 Subscribe to the Required AMIs

 This workshop requires a subscription to the following AMIs in AWS Marketplace.
-AMIs are images that are used to boot the virtual servers (instances) in AWS.
+AMIs are images that are used to boot the instances (virtual servers) in AWS.
 They also contain software required to run the workshop.
 There is no additional cost to use these AMIs.

 - AWS FPGA Developer AMI
 - Official CentOS 7 x86_64 HVM AMI